ivan-mitriakhin/markdown-previewer/README.md

 ### A freeCodeCamp project - "Build a Markdown Previewer".

-This is a simple markdown previewer built from scratch using React, SASS, and MarkedJS.
+This is a simple markdown previewer built from scratch using React, SCSS, and MarkedJS.

 # Preview